-- Only the transaction code (without any further data) was sent at the start of a service - In a follow-up program unit a message is to be read from the preceding program unit of the same service and MPUT was specified with length 0 in the previous program unit or no MPUT was issued. - A client program or a partner service has sent an empty message. - The terminal user pressed a function key without assigning a message, or KDCSxx (01 $\le xx \le 20$) was entered (function key simulation). - The terminal user has sent an empty message (DUE function with empty screen)
+- · Only the transaction code (without any further data) was sent at the start of a service - In a follow-up program unit a message is to be read from the preceding program unit of the same service and MPUT was specified with length 0 in the previous program unit or no MPUT was issued. - A client program or a partner service has sent an empty message. - The terminal user pressed a function key without assigning a message, - Only on BS2000 systems: KDCSxx (01 <= xx <= 20) was entered (function key simulation). - Only on BS2000 systems: The terminal user has sent an empty message (DUE function with empty screen)

-Removing a transaction code
+· Removing a transaction code

-If a transaction code was specified together with a message at service start and no function key was used, the following is removed from the message
+If a transaction code was specified together with a message at service start and no function key was used, the following is removed from the message the transaction code, including trailing blanks, if the entry was unformatted(MAX statement parameter LEADING-SPACES)

-- the transaction code, including trailing blanks, if the entry was unformatted (MAX statement parameter LEADING-SPACES) - the first 8 characters of the message (transaction code) if the entry was formatted with formats - the first 10 characters (attribute field plus TAC) if the entry was formatted with +formats - the first 8 characters of the message (transaction code) if the entry was formatted with +formats - the first eight (with formats) or ten (with +formats) characters of the first message if the entry was formatted with partial formats.
+- the first 8 characters of the message (transaction code) if the entry was formatted with formats - the first 10 characters (attribute field plus TAC) if the entry was formatted with +formats - the first 8 characters of the message (transaction code) if the entry was formatted with +formats - the first eight (with formats) or ten (with +formats) characters of the first message if the entry was formatted with partial formats.